Gum-Joe/2Keys/docs/SETUP.md

 `daemon.js` is a wrapper around the 2Keys server that is ran by `daemon.vbs` that handles logging and management of the daemon

 The 2Keys server is the actual server that handles hotkey execution.

+### 1.3.3 Daemon logs
+The 2Keys daemon stores logs in the `.2Keys` project root.
+You may notice more verbose output in the logs.
+To achieve this directly running `2Keys serve`, set the environment variable in your sheel `DEBUG` to `*` (this differs for each shell, so i'm not going to try to explain it here.)

 ### 1.3.3 Daemon commands
 You can manually control the daemon using `2Keys`.
 In the project root, you can use these commands: